cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

  return [M, Z]
 ~~~

-If the private key is known, as is the case for the server, this function
+If the secret key is known, as is the case for the server, this function
 can be optimized as shown in `ComputeCompositesFast` below.

 ~~~